Tetris Friends: Reception

 Tetris Friends met with positive reviews overall.
 PC Review gave it a 4.0/5, stating that "Gameplay is smooth and the Web site is set up cleanly and very easy to navigate.
 It's simple, but effective."
 It received an average score of 4.7/5 with over 100 reviews at Jay Is Games.

 Shutdown

 On April 25, 2019, a banner appeared on the homepage of Tetris Friends stating that "Tetris Friends will no longer be available after May 31st, 2019."
 This coincided with the shutdown of Tetris Online, Inc (the platform's parent company).
 Around this time, the platform made all customization options free for all players.
 On May 31, 2019, Tetris Friends permanently shut down alongside Tetris Online, Inc.

+An unofficial recreation of Tetris Friends, known as Notris Foes, is playable whilst being currently in development.